pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. rubric:: Prepare tables

-In this example: the edges table will need an additional column and the vertex table will be rebuild completelly.
+In this example: the edges table will need an additional column and the vertex table will be rebuilt completely.

 .. literalinclude:: concepts.queries
    :start-after: -- connect3